The Bankrate promise

 Generally speaking, you should not close a credit card with a balance — or any credit card you’re not really using — if you want to keep your credit in good shape.
 Since the average length of your credit history makes up 15 percent of your FICO score, closing accounts can hurt your credit score in the short term and even over time if you don’t have other accounts on your reports with a lengthy history.

 Closing a credit card account can also impact your credit utilization ratio if you have debt on other credit cards and revolving accounts.
-This factor makes up another 30 percent of your FICO score, so the impact of closing a card can be significant if you have a lot of debt.
+This factor makes up 30 percent of your FICO score, so the impact of closing a card can be significant if you have a lot of debt since you will be using more of your available credit.

 Pros and cons of closing a credit card with a balance